Copic Markers: How Many Colors Does Copic Make? (Beware!)

 Copic Classic Markers come in 214 colors

 Do you have the original square barrel Copics with a fine nib (bullet) and a broad chisel nib?
-Then you’re working with a smaller color palette.
+If so, you’re working with a smaller color palette.

 Classic Copics come in the original range of 214 colors.